 Article by: Nicole Barnes

-Edited by: J. D. Dixon
+Edited by: J. D. Dixon and Harry T. Jones

-The pandemic has brought many new challenges for university students and staff, not least the move to remote lectures along with the mass cancellations of fieldwork trips and many in-person practical sessions.
+The COVID-19 pandemic has brought many new challenges for university students and staff, not least the move to remote lectures along with the mass cancellations of fieldwork trips and many in-person practical sessions.
 Staff and students have had to find new ways to adapt, coping with an ever-changing situation whilst ensuring that learning standards are still maintained.
 The challenges posed by the situation are particularly prevalent for those subjects which require a high proportion of practical-based learning – of which the Geosciences are no exception.
-So, in a world where travel is restricted and social distancing enforced, the question is posed of how students can still gain the necessary field skills which form a major part of the degree course and are also fundamental for their future career.
+So, in a world where travel is restricted and social distancing is enforced, the question is posed of how students can still gain the necessary field skills which form a major part of the degree course and are also fundamental for their future career.

 Imperial College London’s Department of Earth Science and Engineering answered this dilemma in the form of an entirely remote platform, designed to allow students to develop these ever-important skills in a virtual world – an ambitious feat given that there was little time to prepare for the move to online learning.

-Earth Science and Engineering Remote Classroom (ESERC) is a multi-use platform, which is run using a game engine (Unity) to host virtual educational activities which would have traditionally required in-person attendance.
-It involves an integrated multi-player approach to practical elements of the course such a fieldwork and specimen-based tasks.
+Earth Science and Engineering Remote Classroom (ESERC) is a multi-use platform, which is run using a game engine (Unity) to host virtual educational activities that would have traditionally required in-person attendance.
+It involves an integrated multi-player approach to practical elements of the course such as fieldwork and specimen-based tasks.
 ESERC is in constant development, with a team working hard to fix any bugs as well as further improve the platform.
 New features are added frequently, the most recent of which is a virtual whiteboard for use when working in groups.

 Within ESERC, virtual activities are developed and assigned to modules which would have previously involved key practical sessions.
 Whilst the tools and activities vary, the main functionality of ESERC remains consistent.
-Workgroups are set up for the students which allow group members to see each other’s avatar and collaborate on tasks within activities.
+Workgroups are set up for the students and allow group members to see each other’s avatar and collaborate on tasks within activities.
 Students and staff can communicate within the workgroups by using the chat function or by using their microphones.
 Students can also “raise their hand” or speak to staff members individually if they would like help with a particular task – just as they would if the activity were carried out in-person.

 One of the crucial applications of ESERC is virtual fieldwork, replacing the traditional fieldwork trips which were cancelled as a result of the current situation.
 The approach was to create a virtual setting which allows students to practice and refine fieldwork skills such as sedimentary logging, geological mapping, and general field notebook practices.
 This allows students to work together and explore the geology, just as they would be doing in traditional fieldwork.
 By structuring the environment around real field data, the geology is brought directly to the students.
-The virtual fieldwork trips are geologically accurate which means that students do not miss out on the knowledge gained by observing geological processes outside of lectures.
+The virtual fieldwork trips are geologically accurate, which means that students do not miss out on the knowledge gained by observing geological processes outside of lectures.

 Fieldwork trips are based around 3D exposures which can be explored using a virtual avatar alongside other students and staff.
 Smaller, more detailed models and photographs are integrated into the exposures as “hotspots” which can be used to highlight key information or provide a closer look at the nature of the geology being studied.
 The virtual environment provides a genuine fieldwork experience as the students can explore their surroundings whilst utilising the assortment of practical tools available within the platform.
 These aim to replicate the tools that students would normally use in the field to take measurements, such as compass clinometers and rulers.